makerdao/community/governance/parameter-docs/stability-fee.md

 Absent active management by a vault user, the accrual of Stability Fees can push a vault's Collateralization Ration below the Liquidation Ratio, which will allow it to be liquidated.

 A Global Stability Fee parameter also exists within the Maker Protocol.
-In practice this has not been used because it adds unecessary complexity to the governance process and Stability Fee calculation.
+In practice, this has not been used because it adds unnecessary complexity to the governance process and Stability Fee calculation.

 Previously the Stability Fee parameters have been composited from Risk Premiums and a Base Rate voted by governance.
 This is no longer the case.